liamos7/quant-theory-notes/README.md

-# quant-theory-notes
+# quant-theory

 ## Overview

-This repository contains a set of self-written notes with coded models on the mathematical foundations of modern quantitative finance.
+This repository contains a set of self-written notes with coded implementations of the mathematical foundations of modern quantitative finance.
 The material is intended to bridge rigorous probability theory and stochastic calculus with practical asset pricing, calibration, and model risk considerations.

 The notes are **not a textbook** and are **not tied to a specific course**.
 Instead, they are designed as a structured reference that reflects how quantitative finance is theorized: models are derived from first principles, calibrated to market data, implemented numerically, and evaluated critically with respect to their limitations.